Agile Development Frameworks – Which One is Best for You?

 Agile Frameworks and Disciplines

-- Crystal Clear is an agile methodology for small teams who are developing non-critical software.
+- Crystal Clear is an agile framework for small teams who are developing non-critical software.
 The focus is on the people, not the processes or products.
-This methodology has been comprehensively described by author Alastair Cockburn.
+This framework has been comprehensively described by author Alastair Cockburn.

 - Kanban is an aspect of Toyota’s Lean Manufacturing philosophy.
 A Kanban is a card with a single work item on it.
 The kanbans are displayed on a Kanban board, giving an overall view of the agile project.